Ah, Iron Butterfly. Jimmy Page liked their name so much he called his outfit Led Zeppelin, and that’s about all they’re known for, right?

 Presumably Iron Butterfly laboured long and hard to get this classic recording just so?

 Actually it was a studio sound-check on which they largely jammed and improvised, while waiting for their tardy producer to show up.
 By blind chance, the engineer was taping as a test.
-Even the title/refrain was a slurred, misheard mondegreen - for Adam and Eve’s backyard - which stuck.
+Even the title/refrain was a slurred, misheard mondegreen – for Adam and Eve’s backyard ("in the garden of Eden") – which stuck.

 Do we even need to bother with the old Side 1 then?

 They’re generally dismissed in the shadow of the Himalayan range that is In-A-Gadda…, yet those five three or four minute poppier songs stand up well today and are rather fun.
 Their acid-licked sunshine serves as a radiant counterbalance to their negative’s majestic gloom.
 Flowers And Beads and Are You Happy are content to have their own summer of love whether anyone else is playing along or not.

 So this historic artefact now lurches back to life?

 With bonus tracks including the under-three-minutes single edit of that 17-minute behemoth, surely one of the most ruthless cutting jobs of all time.
 (Strange but true: Boney M liked it so much they covered it in 1980, only to have their biggest flop.)
 And there’s a good package of notes, photos, etc. In 1976 this was the first album ever awarded platinum status.
 It may have been a freak, but it’s still a beautiful monster.